Polydeuces (moon): Orbit

 Polydeuces is an inner moon of Saturn in a co-orbital configuration with Dione, meaning they share the same orbit.
 Together with Dione and its other co-orbital companion Helene, Polydeuces orbits Saturn in 2.74 days at an average distance of 377600 km from the planet's center, between the orbits of Tethys and Rhea.
 Due to gravitational perturbations by other nearby moons of Saturn, Polydeuces's orbital radius can vary by ±7660 km over time.
 Its orbit is closely aligned with Saturn's equatorial plane with a low orbital inclination of 0.2°.

 Polydeuces has a slightly elliptical orbit with an eccentricity of 0.019, which is unusually higher than Dione's eccentricity of 0.002.
 While Dione's eccentricity is known to result from its 1:2 mean-motion orbital resonance with Enceladus, the effects of this resonance are too weak to explain Polydeuces's relatively high eccentricity.
-One possible explanation is that Polydeuces always had an eccentric orbit since its formation because its orbit did not change much over billions of years.
+One possible explanation is that Polydeuces has always had an eccentric orbit since its formation because its orbit has not changed much over billions of years.

 Polydeuces resides around Dione's Lagrange point trailing 60° behind Dione in its orbit, which makes Polydeuces a trojan moon of Dione.
 The Lagrange points are locations where the gravitational pulls of Dione and Saturn balance out, allowing for stable co-orbital configurations in Dione's trojans.
 Dione's other co-orbital moon, Helene, is a trojan residing around the Lagrange point leading 60° ahead of Dione.
 Trojan moons are not unique to Dione; another large moon of Saturn, Tethys, also has two trojans, named Telesto and Calypso, which reside in its and Lagrange points, respectively.

 Because of perturbations by other moons of Saturn, Polydeuces does not stay exactly 60° behind Dione; its angular distance from Dione oscillates or librates over time.
 Of Saturn's four known trojan moons, Polydeuces librates the farthest from its Lagrange point: its angular distance behind Dione oscillates from 33.9° to 91.4° with a period of 790.931 d.
 (Note: The angular distance minimum and maximum are calculated by adding –60° (negative because is behind Dione) to Polydeuces's libration amplitudes of –31.41° and +26.06° given by Spitale et al. (2006)) In a rotating reference frame with respect to Dione's orbit, Polydeuces appears to travel in a looping path around Dione's point due to its varying relative speed and radial distance from Saturn in its perturbed eccentric orbit.
 Polydeuces's apparent looping motion combined with its librating angular distance from Dione forms a tadpole orbit about Dione's point.